Furu-Takamatsu (古高松) → Zoda Station (造田駅) → Tokushima Otsuru Ryokan (徳島市大鶴旅館)

 By 16:00, we are back in Tokushima and checked into Otsuru Ryokan.
 When Kouhei decided to take the bus back rather than spend another day walking from Temple 88 to Temple 1, as some aruki henro do, I knew my solution had presented itself.
 He was meeting a friend, which turned out to be the obaa-san owner, also a henro herself, and it was no trouble to take an extra room during low season.

 After we drop our bags off in the rooms, I immediately head out to celebrate.
 Kagawa Prefecture is finished and in great company.
 I have a comfortable place tonight rather than somewhere in the mountains with mosquitos.
-That is reason enough for cake.
+That is reason enough for late afternoon dessert.

 I find a bakery-cafe just a block away and indulge in a strawberry shortcake with tea.
 Sitting down at the back, with a view of the coffee bar and the street, I check the time.
 Twelve hours ago, I was just waking up in the darkness of a 100-year-old house.
 Now, I’m enjoying piano jazz, more like my undergraduate hipster self lounging away an afternoon.